sysbiolux/ISB705MetabolicNetworkModeling/SettingUp/README.md

-### Add toolboxes and cplex solver initialization to your matlab startup
+### Add toolboxes and cplex solver initialization to your matlab startup:

-See: startup.m
+startup.m